KonnexionsGmbH/dcr/docs/code_of_conduct.md

-# DCR - Contributor Covenant Code of Conduct
+# DCR - Code of Conduct

 ## Our Pledge